flairNLP/flair/README.md

 ---

-Flair uses **hyper-powerful word embeddings** to achieve state-of-the-art accuracies on a range of natural language processing (NLP) tasks.
+Flair uses **powerful word embeddings** to achieve state-of-the-art accuracies on a range of natural language processing (NLP) tasks.

 Flair is: